THEVAPERSGUIDE

 Using too much nicotine

 Start lower than you think you need.
-You can always increase.
+You can always bump it up.

 Not priming coils